top of page

 13. Spend Time in Nature

 There's something deeply healing about being outside.
 Being in nature naturally brings down cortisol levels, reduces anxiety, and raises a sense of peace.
-As little as five minutes outside resets your brain.
+As little as five minutes outside can reset your brain.

-It reminds us that we are part of something much larger, more beautiful, and more cyclical in nature — and that the seasons, even those most difficult to bear, will pass.
+It reminds us that we are part of something much larger, more beautiful, and more cyclical in nature.
+The seasons, even those most difficult to bear, will pass.

 Spend Time in Nature